moj-analytical-services/splink/docs/dev_guides/new_library_comparisons_and_levels.md

 ## Comparison library

-The process for creating new library `Comparison`s is similar, but slightly more involved.
+The process for creating new library `Comparison`s is similar to the `ComparisonLevel` case, but slightly more involved.
 This is due to the fact that dialect-specific `Comparison`s need to 'know' about the dialect-specific `ComparisonLevel`s that they employ.